brentp/hugo-blog/content/post/variant-filter.md

 examine only variants in the `denovo` group, meaning that she can examine between 0 and 4 variants per sample.

-Also note that although the depth and allele balance filters (in yellow) still leave a couple of samples with > 100 candidate variants those are removed when the additional gnomad filters are applied.
+Also note that although the depth and allele balance filters (in yellow) still leave a couple of samples with > 100 candidate variants those are removed when the additional gnomAD filters are applied.

-### combining more lenient filters
+### Combining more lenient filters

-That shows how effective combining depth, allele balance, gnomad allele frequency and FILTER can be.
+That shows how effective combining depth, allele balance, gnomAD allele frequency and FILTER can be.
 And the blue swarm shows that GATK is in fact, a very good caller, yielding very few bad (spurious **de novo**) calls that have a PASS filter.

 To demonstrate this combination effect further, we compare the final `denovo` set of calls from above with a *lenient* set that